MeyerPerin-Foundation/dalle3-sk-plugin-csharp/README.md

-# A DALL-E 3 Plugin for C# Semantic Kernel
+# A DALL-E 3 C# Plugin for Semantic Kernel v1.0.1

 This plugin uses the OpenAI REST API to submit a prompt to the DALL-E 3 model and return the resulting URL.